Natural Pool Wildlife: What to Expect in Your UK Garden - Lifestyle guide for UK natural swimming pools

 Do I need to add fish for wildlife?

 No. Insects and amphibians thrive without fish.
 In fact, fish compete with filtration plants for nutrients and can eat beneficial invertebrates.
-We don
+We don't recommend fish in swimming pools.

 When does wildlife activity peak?

 Spring breeding (March-May) and summer insects (June-August) are the busiest periods.
-Winter is quieter but birds remain active at the water
+Winter is quieter but birds remain active at the water's edge.

 Can too much wildlife affect water quality?

 No. The natural pool system is designed for this.
 Excess nutrients from wildlife feed the plants, which in turn filter the water.
-It
+It's a self-balancing ecosystem.

 Is wildlife the same every year?